October 13, 2019

 THEME: An activist gay black comedian talks about his career

 “I needed to get some more DC in my life,” says Sampson McCormick.
 “DC has its own flavor, I have to come get some of that flavor every now and then to keep me sane.”

-The 33-year-old comedian, born in the city but now living in Los Angeles, is back for several days, his trip centered around a gig at the National Museum of African American History and Culture’s Oprah Winfrey Museum talking about gay history.
+The 33-year-old comedian, born in the city but now living in Los Angeles, is back in his hometown for several days, his trip centered around a gig at the National Museum of African American History and Culture’s Oprah Winfrey Museum talking about gay history.
 “I’m the first LGBT comedian they’ve ever had to perform in there,” he says with pride.

 We’re meeting for dinner a few days before the show, and Sampson is unsure exactly what he’s going to talk about on stage.
 “When I get up there I let the spirit move through me, whatever comes to me,” he tells me, but there are some things he will and won’t talk about.
 “I’m going to the talk about religion, but I usually don’t say the T word, Trump, but I will talk about the state of America as it is now, things that queer people of color go through.
 A lot of the issues of the day revolve around race relations, and I’m very honest about it and I think people see I’m just up there to share my truth.”

 As forthright as he plans to be, Sampson also says his strong opinions and “stubborn” nature mean he doesn’t moderate his act just to get jobs.
 And he tells me he’s lost out on gigs like a role on Netflix’s Queer Eye and late night television as a result.